Jaimilit/Project-Three-Battleship/README.md

 # Data Model

 I created classes as my model for this game - ship, board, player, & game.
-The game creates a board for the player to play against the computer.
-You can always see two boards - the one you are playing on (computer board) and your board which is the computer is playing against.
+The game creates two boards - one for the player/user and the second one for the computer to play.
  It stores the range of the grid 10x10, 5 ships of varying sizes, and the player’s guesses based on 25 shots.

 # Testing